shrutiujlan/Data-Visualization-Portfolio/critique-by-design.md

 No Data Source: The data source is not included, which affects the credibility of the visualization.

 ### What I Like
-Intuitive Design: The chart is straightforward and easy to understand.
+Intuitive Design: The bar chart is straightforward to understand it clearly does the cost comparison between various food sources

 Clean Layout: Despite some clutter, the overall design is clean and organized.